More than 160 NHS leaders say a lack of investment is putting patients at risk of harm at their NHS trust

 30 August 2019

-A new survey released today by NHS Providers has found that 82% (161) of NHS trust leaders think that the current climate of restricted capital funding poses a medium or high risk to patient safety, and could undermine plans to transform the NHS.
+A new survey released today by NHS Providers found that 82% (161) of NHS trust leaders think the current climate of restricted capital funding poses a medium or high risk to patient safety, and could undermine plans to transform the NHS.

 Despite the prime minister’s welcome commitment to allow the NHS to spend an additional £1.8bn, the survey reveals the scale of the challenge of NHS capital funding that still exists, and the direct impact this has on everyone who relies on the health service.